 On its own, koilocytosis doesn’t cause symptoms.
 But it’s caused by HPV, a sexually transmitted virus that can cause symptoms.

 Cervical cancer affects the cervix, a narrow passageway between the vagina and the uterus.
-According to the World Health Organization (WHO), almost all cervical cancer cases are caused by HPV infections.
+According to the

 Symptoms of cervical cancer don’t usually appear until the cancer has progressed to an advanced stage.
 Advanced cervical cancer symptoms can include: